QLD Wide - 60 Seconds Claim Advice

 Seek medical treatment

-Even if you feel fine, it is essential to undergo a full medical assessment, as some injuries, such as whiplash and other soft-tissue damage, can develop over time.
-Additionally, the related medical documentation strengthens your case.
+Next, get medical attention, even if you feel fine.
+You should have a full medical assessment, as some injuries, such as whiplash, can develop over time.

 3